 Sail to Luxor via Esna and have dinner on board and a Galabeya party and overnight in Luxor.

 Then on to Hatshepsut, which was originally dedicated to Amun and then added to by Hatshepsut, Queen and 5th Pharaoh of the 18th dynasty.
 Her reign was the longest of all the female pharaohs.
 Her funerary temple stands as tribute to her peaceful and prosperous rule.
-It is considered one of the incomparable monuments of ancient Egypt.

 Lunch back on board is followed by a visit to the Karnak & Luxor temples.
 Karnak is one of the largest temple complexes in the world covering 200 acres of land.
 Dating back to 3400 BC it is was built over different reigns and dedicated to the Theban triad of Amun, Mut, and Khonsu.
 Starting by the Avenue of Sphinxes visit the Unfinished Propylon, the Hypostyle Hall with its 134 gigantic columns, is still the largest room of any religious building in the world.